-CBD is the acronym for cannabidiol, one of the many—104 to be exact—chemical compounds or elements found inCannibas Sativa.
-It’s thought to be one of the oldest cultivated plants dating back, in written records, to at least 6,000 BC.
+CBD is the acronym for cannabidiol, one of the more than 100 cannabinoids found inCannabis Sativa.
+Cannabis is thought to be one of the oldest cultivated plants dating back, in written records, to at least 6,000 BC.
 In a Chinese encyclopedia on agriculture and medicine dated from 2900 B.C., cannabis was used to treat pain and a variety of other ailments.
 Two thousand years later in 1,000 B.C., there is clear evidence of cannabis being used in India for its analgesic, antispasmodic and anti-inflammatory properties.
 Cannabis use, as a medicine, appears to have been slow on the uptake in the West but by the late 1800s, over 100 publications discussing the medicinal aspects of cannabis were published in Europe and the U.S.

 Recent discoveries show that humans have cannabinoid receptors throughout their body.
-These are molecular sites with which THC and CBD can bind but the two compounds produce very different effects in the body.
-THC can create potent psychoactive effects, the “marijuana high”, that recreational users seek.
+These are molecular sites with which THC and CBD can bind.
+Although they are both cannabinoids, the two compounds produce very different effects on the body.
+THC can create potent psychotropic effects, the “marijuana high”, that recreational users seek.
 CBD, on the other hand, has only .03% active THC and has no known psychoactive effects.

-Given this long history and the recent legalization of hemp and marijuana in Colorado and the subsequent outpouring of products in the market, we’ve come to realize that not all CBD oils are created equal.
-They range across the spectrum in terms of both cannabadiol concentration and quality.
+Given this long history and the recent legalization of hemp and marijuana in Colorado as well as the subsequent outpouring of products in the market, we’ve come to realize that not all CBD oils are created equal.
+They range across the spectrum in terms of cannabidiol bioavailability, concentration, and quality.

-While it’s an exciting time to be involved in this nascent industry, we remain committed to our original mission: To help people feel better and live better through simple means and a deep connection to the natural world.
+While it’s an exciting time to be involved in the hemp industry, we remain committed to our original mission: To help people feel better and live better through simple means and a deep connection to the natural world.
 This means treating our customers, suppliers and our plants with respect through all phases of production.

-Our products begin in spectacular Paonia, Colorado where Farmer Kurt grows a hemp strain rich in terpenes and cannabinoid density.
-Next, we extract the oil, using a gentle and slow ethanol-based method, from the bud (flower) of the plant only; this means the lovely aromatic qualities of the flowers remain in the final distillate.
+Our products begin in spectacular Paonia, Colorado where Farmer Curt grows a hemp strain rich in terpenes and cannabinoid density.
+Next, we extract the CBD oil, using a gentle and slow ethanol-based method, from the bud (flower) of the plant only; this means the lovely aromatic qualities of the hemp flowers remain in the final distillate.
 Neither high heat—ours is extracted at -17°F—nor high pressure are used to extract the oils.
 We use a very gentle and slow process so we don’t compromise the profile of the hemp flower or its cannabinoid or terpene content.

 After the oil is extracted, we energetically infuse each bottle with the words “love” and “gratitude”.
 To learn more about why this is important, check out Dr. Masura Emoto’s pioneering work in his NY Times Best Seller, The Hidden Messages in Water.
 Lastly, our oil is given a “sound bath” of specific frequencies called binaural beats which may help restore calm, balance and focus.
 By working in tandem with the extraordinary power of nature, NED’s commitment to our planet and to the healing power of plants shines through.